FAQ

 How long can I play for?

-Performances typically last between 1 and 5 minutes, depending on age and proficiency.
-Please enter your time accurately as we use these times to build our program, and ensure each session fits within its slot.
-If performers play longer than indicated, we risk the session overrunning, so please check your time before entering it.
+We use these times to build our program, and ensure each session fits within its slot, so please check your time before entering it.
+If performers play longer than indicated, we risk the session overrunning.

 What if I need accompaniment?